nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 - [Part 3: Conversations](/posts/go-messenger-conversations/)
 - [Part 4: Messages](/posts/go-messenger-messages/)

 For realtime messages we'll use [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 This is an open connection in which we can stream data.
-We'll have and endpoint in which the user subscribes to all the messages he is interested in.
+We'll have and endpoint in which the user subscribes to all the messages sended to him.

 ## Message Bus